 In-Season: April 3–August 31 (Spring/Summer Spill for Juvenile Fish Passage).

+Ice Harbor Unit 3 was rebuilt with a new adjustable-blade runner design and will have a restricted in-season operating range within the 1%, as defined in Table IHR-5.
+Based on CFD and physical modeling, flow quality in the Unit 3 draft tube is optimized for fish passage by establishing the minimum blade angle as the lower limit, which is about 200–400 cfs above the 1% lower limit.
+Therefore, the in-season operating range for Unit 3 will be between the Fish Passage (FP) Lower Limit (minimum blade angle) and the 1% Upper Limit.
+This range may be adjusted based on results of index testing in spring 2023 and biological testing in September 2023.
+During periods of minimum generation with a single unit in use, Unit 3 will be operated at the 1% lower limit to provide more flow for spill, in accordance with section 4.2.2.3 below.

 Turbine units will be operated within ±1% of peak turbine efficiency (1% range), except under limited conditions and durations when turbines may be operated above the 1% range for the use of reserves or for TDG management during high flows (refer to Appendix C for more information).
 All required fish passage spill operations will be met prior to operating turbines above the 1% range.
 If in-season operation outside the 1% range is necessary, Project personnel shall record the information to provide to BPA on a weekly basis according to the Guidelines.
 Operation outside the 1% range may be necessary to: